subsyncit/subsyncit/DEVELOPING.md

 ```

 The URL is to the `svnParent` directory that the test will make a `unitTests` folder in.
+The user
-The user will be an account that can read
+will be an account that can read and write to that repo.
+You'll be prompted to enter the password
-and write to that repo.
-You'll be prompted to enter the password for the subversion account.
-The sudo and subversion password pay be
-different of course.
+for the subversion account.
+The sudo and subversion password pay be different of course.

+`<size-of-big-file>` is a number of megabytes and allows for a crude performance test, in the
+`test_a_partially_downloaded_big_file_recovers` test.
+I run with '128'

-The tests, when running, delete and recreate the `functionalTests` folder on the subversion server, and implement the subversion `fsfs.conf` settings
+The tests, when running, delete and recreate the `functionalTests` folder on the subversion server,
-changes, as detailed above.
-That is why they need to be run as `sudo`.
+and implement the subversion `fsfs.conf` settings changes, as detailed above.
+That is why they need
+to be run as `sudo`.

 You can change `all` to the name of a single test method to run, if you want to focus on one test.